hetmanskyi-cloud/AWS/terraform/README.md

 The project uses a multi-environment setup located in the `environments/` directory.
 Each environment has its own `main.tf`, `variables.tf`, and `terraform.tfvars` files, allowing for isolated and customized deployments.

 -   **`dev` Environment:**
-    -   **Purpose:** Development and functional testing.
+    -   **Purpose:** Development, functional testing, and serving as the "Golden AMI Factory".
     -   **Strategy:** Optimized for cost-effectiveness and rapid iteration.
 It uses an **on-the-fly provisioning** strategy where Ansible installs and configures WordPress on each EC2 instance at boot time.
     -   See `environments/dev/README.md` for full details.

 -   **`stage` Environment:**
     -   **Purpose:** Pre-production validation, integration testing, and performance testing.
     -   **Strategy:** Designed to be a near-perfect mirror of production.
-It uses a **Golden AMI** deployment strategy, where instances are launched from a pre-built machine image.
+It uses a **Golden AMI** deployment strategy, where instances are launched from a pre-built machine image created by the `dev` environment.
 This ensures faster, more reliable, and consistent deployments.
     -   See `environments/stage/README.md` for full details.

 ### 5.2.
 Modularity